What Are The Advantages of Seasonality?

 3. You Have Time to Strategize and Prepare

 Seasonal businesses have elongated slow and busy seasons that last several months.
-For other businesses, these periods are much shorter.
-This gives them less time to prepare for busy periods, which is their chance to capitalize on the year’s biggest spike in demand.
+For other companies, these periods are much shorter.
+This gives them less time to prepare for busy periods, which is their chance to capitalize on the year’s most significant spike in demand.
 They don’t have the time to develop new strategies or acquire new tools.
 Less preparation ultimately decreases the likelihood of maximum success.

 Seasonal businesses don’t face this challenge because their busy and slow periods stay the same every year.
 They have one busy season and one slow season, as opposed to sporadic increases or decreases in demand.
 Not only does this make it easier to apply for financing at the right time, but it also allows financial institutions to develop appropriate terms and repayment structures for their cash flow.
 They can easily see what kind of arrangements the business would and would not be able to fulfill.

 Most articles about seasonality are directed at retailers.
 This makes sense, as the holiday season is traditionally their busiest time of the year.
 Retail items are also frequently purchased as gifts.
 For most other industries, the holidays are their slow season.
-But retailers aren’t the only businesses that are putting in extra hours while the rest of the business world is taking it easy.
-The holidays are actually extremely busy for a number of industries.
+But retailers aren’t the only businesses putting in extra hours while the rest of the business world is taking it easy.
+The holidays are extremely busy with several industries.

 Here are four industries aside from retail that experience significant increases in demand during the holiday season: